-When it comes to saving energy in the house, blinds and shades are not the only way to do it.
-Turning off the AC during cold seasons, using your dishwasher when it’s full, and switching certain bulbs are just some tips.
-Here is a detailed list of actions you can take to conserve energy and save your money and also protect the environment.
+When it comes to saving energy in your house, blinds and shades are not the only way to do it.
+Turning off the AC during cold seasons, using your dishwasher only when it’s full, and installing certain energy efficient bulbs are just some tips.
+Here is a detailed list of actions you can take to conserve energy and save your money, while protecting the environment:

 Use your window shades at the right times.
 During the summer, close your blinds to keep out the sun and keep your room cool.
 During the winter, keep your blinds open to bring in the warm rays and which will keep your AC from working too hard.